 3. Durdle Door, U.K.

 This rock arch sits on a small isthmus that protects a sandy beach.
-Swimming is highly recommended in the waters, though the trail to access the beach can be steep and slippery at times.
+Swimming is highly recommended in the waters, though the trail to access the beach can sometimes be steep and slippery.

 Admission fees come in the way of parking fees at the car lot.
-The current fee schedule is: 2 hours is £3, 4 hours is £4, 6 hours £5, over 6 hours is £7.50, or a weekly ticket is £15.
+The current fee schedule is as follows: 2 hours is £3, 4 hours is £4, 6 hours £5, over 6 hours is £7.50, or a weekly ticket is £15.
 The facilities are open from March 1 thru October 31.

 See Related: Most Photographed Places in the World